-The Criminal Justice Alliance is a network of 180 organisations working towards a fair and effective criminal justice system.
+The Criminal Justice Alliance is a network of 180+ organisational and academic members working towards a fair and effective criminal justice system.

 Our members include charities, social enterprises, think tanks, research institutions and staff associations.
 They work across the criminal justice system, in areas such as crime prevention, sentencing, policing, prisons, probation, victim services, mental health, drug policy and treatment, and more.